oznewman/oznewman/README.md

 - What would being a human copilot to an AI feel like?
 - Is it possible to have an LLM embody itself in a robot?

-# Creative research restrictions
-- No traditional internet use; only generative AI
-- 100% prompted; no coding

 <img width="100%" src="https://github.com/user-attachments/assets/aedc29a6-ae12-434f-b991-f8da460d398e" alt="looping animated gif of game of life emitters and gliders recursively giving rise to themselves in a grid like universe">